The Hub of the Shotley Peninsula

 6. The AGM will appoint an appropriately qualified independent examiner to examine the accounts before presentation by the Treasurer to the next AGM.

-1. The Organisation will bank with HSBC and accounts will be held in the name of Holbrook Helpers.
+1. The Organisation will bank with National Westminster and Ipswich Building Society* and accounts will be held in the name of Holbrook Helpers Trust.

 2. The bank mandate (list of people who can sign cheques on the organisations behalf) will be approved and minuted by the Committee annually.